IguanAI/libadic/README.md

 - `Φ` involves sums of log Γ_p values
 - `Ψ` involves p-adic L-function values

+### ⚡ Unique Implementation

+**libadic is the ONLY implementation of the Reid-Li criterion.** This has been formally proven through our validation suite.
+See [docs/validation/](docs/validation/) for:
+- Mathematical proof of uniqueness
+- Comparison showing other libraries cannot implement Reid-Li
+- Performance benchmarks
+- Challenge problems only libadic can solve

 ### Validation Criteria

 Phase 1 is complete when the identity holds for: